-pkgprobe runs your Windows installer in an isolated VM, captures every system change with ProcMon, and generates a verified silent install command and Intune-ready package — with evidence, not guesswork.
+pkgprobe runs your Windows installer in an isolated VM, captures every system change with ProcMon, and generates a verified silent install command — with evidence, not guesswork.

 Silent flags are just the start.
 The deployments that hurt your environment most are the ones that fail invisibly, corrupt versions, or loop forever.